jmpatel2113/aws-capstone-1-project/README.md

 5. Created the IAM role for rekognition permissions and wrote the lambda function code for comparing selfie of customer and ID photo and update dynamodb table accordingly.
 6. Created the IAM role for textract permissions and wrote the lambda function code for extracting details from ID and comparing it with customer input details + update dynammdb table & sns notification accordingly
 7. Created the lambda function that mimics a third-party DL/ID validation service and it is invoked by an HTTP API that is created using Amazon API Gateway.
+8. Created SQS queue to process the messages asking for license/ID validation that is done through a mock 3rd party service